clojurists-together/clojuriststogether.org/content/news/2023/2023 Long Term Projects Mar Apr Updates.md

 ---

 ## Christophe Grand
-(Published 4 May, 2023)
+(Published 4 May 2023)

 ### ClojureDart
 The period ended with the Conj and our ClojureDart talk was well received 🎉.
-Still it's worth repeating the core message: ClojureDart is useable *righ now*!
+Still it's worth repeating the core message: ClojureDart is useable *right now*!
 You can use it to write mobile or desktop apps, CLIs and lambdas.
 Web even.
 It doesn't mean our work is done but language-wise the only missing feature are multimethods.
 Macros do work but sometimes need some annotations -- this will be fixed once we are self-hosted.